-Back in May I wrote a piece targeted towards recreational cyclists entitled Comfort And Joy, which covered suggestions concerning items that would make summer time cycling more enjoyable.
+Back a while ago I wrote a piece targeted towards recreational cyclists entitled Comfort And Joy, which covered suggestions concerning items that would make summer time cycling more enjoyable.
 It would appear that the big blue and green marble has rotated far enough around that we now are entering the winter portion of the year.
 What better time to whip up Comfort And Joy Part Two?

 You’ll see a fair number of people out riding their bicycles during the colder, snowy months of the year.
 They are not clinically insane.
 They are not genetically modified.
 They ARE of the human race.
 What might seem really odd is that these people are actually ENJOYING being out there.
 Whether (weather) for fun or out of necessity, how in God’s name do they do it?

 The answer involves no magic whatsoever.
 Appropriate clothing plays a very large part as does the addition of a few accessories to your bike setup.